-From the time of its development, Park Hill and the surrounding buildings (not of the same management) were understood to be of a middle income, classification; that was, before the white families began to move out and "Fox Hill Plaza" was built.
-As the original tenants moved out Black families moved

-It must first be understood that a good portion of the land is controlled by the Housing Urban and Development Corp.
-The buildings, however, are owned by private corporations.
-Because of this and the political nature of cornorations have indulged in certain practices that saved them money-a great deal of money.
-The largest of the flagrant practices is not paying the mortgage payments to H.U.D.
-In essence, it is a case of sorts of "the absentee landlords" where no money is reinvested into the complex.
-Maintenance staffs were cut tremendously from five men to each building for example in Park Hill apartments to approximately two.
+development, Park Hill and the presently under the strain of surrounding buildings (not of the | social unrest stemming from an same management) were un-derstood to be of a middle in-who is directly responsible?
+Who come, classification; that was, can we blame for the robberies, before the white families began killings, beatings, and the broken to move out and "Fox Hill Plaza" families on the Hill?
+Why are was built.
+As the original tenants people moving out?
+What is moved out Black families moved a good portion of the land is Of course we should have controlled by the Housing Urban received the services in the and Development Corp.
+The beginning to help cope with a new private corporations.
+Because of minor because no community is a H.U.D. these corporations have have banded together - neighbor indulged in certain practices that by neighbor, floor by floor, saved them money-a great deal building by building - to stop the of money.
+The largest of the chaos that is happening.
+Among flagrant practices is not paying the things that are important for the mortgage payments to change are common interests H.U.D.
+In essence, it is a case of among residents; it can be ten or sorts of "the absentee lan- twenty people to start.
+At this dlords'" where no money is point you are a group recognized reinvested into the complex. by any management.
+Maintenance staffs were cut When meetings are called, to consolidate efforts to meet the proximately two.
 Cutbacks in whatever security there was, was paid for by the management (it's in your lease), in all but three buildings of the entire area.
 Those are the structures called Fox Hill apartments (320,350 Vanderbilt and 141 Park Hill).
 As a result of a cut in services and the nonpayments of their mortgage (in the case of Park Hill Apt. it was two years behind) the owners pocketed a huge amount